ilyvsc/ilyvsc/README.md

 - learning Japanese so I can finally read [ヴァイオレット・エヴァーガーデン][violet-url] raw. plus my manga collection.
 - crying out loud to some romcom. after [Horimiya][horimiya-url] and [五等分の花嫁][5hanayome-url] i'm not the same.
 - singing (sort of) [any of these OPs][openings-url], supporting [lia from shallm][lia-url], or talking about [Ado](https://ado.fan/).
-- suffering from not having enough time to do all the things above, in a day, and work...
+- suffering from not having enough time to do all the things above, in a day, and work... [extremely long planning list][planning-list]
 - and *probably* rewatching [Konosuba][konosuba-url] for the 13th time, no kidding. *Megumin besto girl.
 No discussion.*

 <div align="center" style="display: flex; flex-wrap: wrap; justify-content: center;">